webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ### Get JRebel hot reload technology from ZeroTurnaround !

-​If you are doing a lot of Java EE web app development, it's a no brainer, get [JRebel](https://zeroturnaround.com/software/jrebel/)  (​:+1:​) hot reload ​:yum:​ technology.
-It will save you a heap of ​:hourglass:​time=money ​:moneybag:​, it will make your development time massively more efficient and enjoyable, and it will make preparing even simple test web apps much easier and faster.
+​If you are doing a lot of Java EE web app development, it's a no brainer, get [JRebel](https://zeroturnaround.com/software/jrebel/)  (:+1:) hot reload :yum: technology.
+It will save you a heap of :hourglass:time=money :moneybag:, it will make your development time massively more efficient and enjoyable, and it will make preparing even simple test web apps much easier and faster.

 ------

 #### Q: How did anybody edit such a long README.md so easily in Markdown syntax ?

-​There is apparently a new site :globe_with_meridians: called Google that [lists a gazillion pages comparing Markdown editors](https://www.google.com/search?q=best+markdown+editors) for all operating systems.
-I find [Typora](https://www.typora.io/) for Mac good, it has an excellent live preview, but some of the emojis look a bit different than on GitHub (and they don't have an :octocat: yet).
+​There is apparently a new site ​:globe_with_meridians:​ called Google that [lists a gazillion pages comparing Markdown editors](https://www.google.com/search?q=best+markdown+editors) for all operating systems.
+I find [Typora](https://www.typora.io/) for Mac good, it has an excellent live preview, but some of the emojis look a bit different than on GitHub (and they don't recognise an octocat :octocat: yet).
 But then again, [this cheat-sheet for GitHub emojis](https://www.webpagefx.com/tools/emoji-cheat-sheet/) also does not look exactly like on GitHub.

 Visit also this guide to [GitHub Flavored Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).